 - Students will apply to the program during their 8th grade year or during their freshman year.
 Based on entrance exams, attendance records, grades, and discipline, students are admitted to the program as freshman and sophomores with the option to attend Vo-Tech shared or full time.

 - Students must submit an application to our school prior to the deadline.
 Students must not have any major discipline incidences as well as excessive absences.
 Additionally, students must be in good academic standing.
 Any student who submits an application will partake in our entrance testing.
 Students take an entrance exam for both English and Math.
 Students must score at least a 7.0 on both assessments.

 My child did not have any major discipline incidences, excessive absences, and is in good academic standing, however, they scored below the required 7.0 on the admission testing.
 Is there anything they can do to receive a spot in the program?

 - Any student who scored below a 7.0 and has additional information that would impact the decision should write an appeal.

 - Transportation is provided by the sending district.
 Questions about transportation may be directed to the transportation department at the sending district.

 What are the costs to the parent?

-- During your child's first two years in the program (Freshman and Sophomore) there is no cost to the students.
-During your child’s senior year they will have the opportunity to take Human Biology for dual enrollment with RVCC which will cost $200 and the CNA certification via Prestige Medical which will cost $200 plus the cost of books, uniform, and the state test.
+- During your child’s first year in the program students are required to purchase uniforms ($50) and come with clean white sneakers.
+During your child’s senior year based on their GPA, they will have the opportunity to take Human Biology for dual enrollment with RVCC which will cost $200 and the CNA certification via Prestige Medical which will cost $200 plus the cost of books, uniform, and the state test.